 What Dr Melina Georgousakis is committed to developing the next generation of Australia’s researchers and ensuring that women are equally represented among them.
 Through the establishment of Franklin Women, she is providing the infrastructure for a sector-first mentoring program, delivering events and building a community to foster the formation of new mentoring relationships.

-Finalist in the 2021 University of Technology Sydney Eureka Prize for Outstanding Mentor of Young Researchers
+Winner of the 2021 University of Technology Sydney Eureka Prize for Outstanding Mentor of Young Researchers

 Tell us a little bit about the inception of Franklin Women